MortenTabaka/Predictive-model-for-rental-bikes-demand/README.md

 To run models:
 1. Open **Bikes_rental_analysis(1).ipynb** in Jupyter/Colab.
-2. Download dataset and change paths.
+2. Download dataset and change paths in the code.
-3. Execute code.
+3. Execute.

 Environment requirements:
 * Jupyter/Colab